MicrosoftDocs/SupportArticles-docs/support/azure/azure-functions/monitoring/functions-monitoring-appinsightslogs.md

 For more examples about how to suppress logs, see [functions-log-suppression](https://github.com/anthonychu/functions-log-suppression).

-## My Functions app that's integrated with VNet doesn't generate logs
+## My function app that's integrated with VNet doesn't generate logs

 You must open port 443 for outgoing traffic in your server firewall to allow the Application Insights SDK or Application Insights Agent to send data to the portal for the following URLs: